rrmdn/fastisfy/packages/fastisfy/README.md

 # Fastisfy

-Fastisfy is a satistfyingly fast and simple web framework to build REST APIs with Node.js on top of Fastify.
+Fastisfy is a satisfyingly fast and simple web framework to build REST APIs with Node.js with the power of Fastify.
 You can define routes using Next.js-like API and use the power of Fastify to build your APIs.

 ## Pre-requisites